Back up and restore data

 To create a daily backup schedule, set the --recurrence flag to daily:

-gcloud alpha firestore backups schedules create \
+gcloud firestore backups schedules create \

 --database='DATABASE_ID' \